1

 $650M

-AI-targeted campaigns (US/EU/G20), Super PACs, MIC conversion, legal/compliance.
+AI-targeted campaigns (US/EU/G20), Super PACs, MIC conversion.
 Outspends pharma + MIC

 Reserve Fund